Worker safety agency NIOSH lays off most remaining staff

 New requests for investigations of firefighter injuries and workplace health hazards had already stopped being accepted.
 A CDC plan to help Texas schools curb the spread of measles infections was also scrapped due to the layoffs.

+NIOSH was started in 1970 as part of the same law that created another federal agency called the Occupational Safety and Health Administration, or OSHA.
+In addition to its own voluntary recommendations for employers, NIOSH produces research to inform OSHA's regulations and enforcement.

 NIOSH employees receiving layoff notices late Friday included some workers for the World Trade Center Health Program, miner safety, and firefighter health programs.
-Workers for those programs had been asked to temporarily return to work for another month or two, after pleas from members of Congress.
+Some workers for those programs had been asked to temporarily return to work for another month or two, after pleas from members of Congress.

+Among the layoffs to NIOSH's World Trade Center Health Program were nurses and scientists, two CDC officials said.
+Staff dealing with enrollment, member services and other administrative duties were also cut.

 Layoff notices received by workers Friday were almost identical to those received in the initial round of Kennedy's cuts, which said that their duties "have been identified as either unnecessary or virtually identical to duties being performed elsewhere in the agency."